mautic/documentation/en/forms/manage_forms.md

 ![](http://drop.dbh.li/image/3o2r2g2s2D1C/Image%202014-11-17%20at%204.23.16%20PM.png)

-#### Creating and Updating Leads with Forms ####
+#### Creating and Updating Contacts with Forms ####

-To have your form create or update leads (in order to update, there must be a matching email), add the Create/Update Lead submit action.
-Map the fields from the form to your lead fields. **Note, it is important that this action be ordered first so that the lead's details are available for subsequent actions.** Think of it as the lead has to be created or updated before it can be added to lists, pushed to integrations, etc.
+To have your form create or update contacts (in order to update, there must be a matching email), add the Create/Update Contact submit action.
+Map the fields from the form to your contact fields. **Note, it is important that this action be ordered first so that the contact's details are available for subsequent actions.** Think of it as the contact has to be created or updated before it can be added to segments, pushed to integrations, etc.

 ### Kiosk mode